-User experience design, visual design, interaction design, user testing/research
+User experience designer, visual design, interaction designer, user researcher

 • Refresh the user interface of the first screen after user initiates username/password

 • Continue to cater to GEICO audience

 • Continue to expand GEICO App and branch off for better user experience

 • Conduct user research to learn about current users and potential customers

 • Reorganize the UI for readability and consistency